Lawrence, Kansas: 20th century and beyond

 In 1888, Watkins National Bank opened at 11th and Massachusetts.
 Founded by Jabez B. Watkins, the bank would last until 1929.
-Watkin's wife Elizabeth donated the bank building to the city to use as a city hall.
+Watkin's widow Elizabeth, a philanthropist who also funded buildings for the University of Kansas and two local hospitals, donated the bank building to the city to use as a city hall.
 In 1970, the city built a new city hall and after extensive renovations, the bank reopened in 1975 as the Elizabeth M. Watkins Community Museum.

 In 1903, the Kansas River flooded causing property damage in Lawrence, especially North Lawrence.
 The water got as high as 27 feet and water marks can still be seen on some buildings especially at TeePee Junction at the U.S. 24–40 intersection and at Burcham Park.
 Lawrence would be hit by other floods in 1951, where the water rose over 30 feet, and in 1993 but with the reservoir and levee system in place, Lawrence only had minimal damage compared to the other floods.

 Also in 1903, Theodore Roosevelt visited Lawrence on his way to Manhattan where he gave a short speech and dedicated a fountain at 9th & New Hampshire.
 The fountain was later moved to South Park next to the gazebo.
 Roosevelt would visit Lawrence again in 1910 after visiting Osawatomie where he dedicated the John Brown State Historical Site and gave a speech on New Nationalism.

 In 1871, the Lawrence Street Railway Company opened and offered citizens easy access to hotels and businesses along Massachusetts Street.
 The first streetcar was pulled by horses and mules and the track just ran along Massachusetts Street.
 After the 1903 flood, the Kansas River bridge had to be rebuilt but was not considered safe for a streetcar to pass over.
 The Lawrence Street Railway Company closed later that year.
 In 1907, C.L.
 Rutter attempted to bring back a bus system, after having failed in 1902.
 In 1909, a new streetcar system was implemented putting Rutter out of business and lasting until 1935.
 In 1909, the streetcar company created Casey's Coaster (also known as Daisy's Dozer), a wooden roller coaster which lasted from 1909 to the 1920s, in Woodland Park.

 In 1921, Lawrence Memorial Hospital opened in the 300 block of Maine Street.
 It started with only 50 beds but by 1980, the hospital would expand to 200.
-LMH has been awarded several awards and recognitions for care and quality including The Hospital Value Index Best in Value Award and is ranked nationally in the top five percent for heart attack care by the American College of Cardiology.

 In 1927, high school classes were offered at Haskell Institute.
 Haskell's Athletics were well-knock; they were known as the "Powerhouse of the West" with victories over Oklahoma A&M, Kansas State, Texas, and Nebraska.
 The Olympian Jim Thorpe graduated from the program.
 The last high school class graduated in 1965, the school was transitioning to post-high school education.
 In 1970, the school became known as Haskell Indian Junior College, and in 1993, "Haskell Indian Nations University".